 The in year collection rate has continued to improve since the pandemic when there was a significant reduction (as low as 90% in 2020/21).
-In 2023/24 this has remained at 98% which is similar to pre-Covid levels.
+In 2024/25 the collection rate remained around 98% which is similar to pre-Covid levels.
 It should be noted that the majority of amounts not collected in year are usually collected in the following financial year.
-Although the collection rate has improved and overall arrears level has fallen, 2023/24 again saw a high level of write offs for historic debts against the impairment allowance for non-collection and as a result the allowance has needed to be increased back to the required level through, an increase of £1,055k (£1,119k in 2022/23).
+There has been a lower level of write offs for historic debts against the impairment allowance than in previous years, however the overall arrears level has risen and the allowance has been increased back to the required level through an increase of £712k (£1,055k in 2023/24).